Aryaman3007/Aryaman3007/README.md

 - 👋 Hi, I’m @Aryaman3007
-- 👀 I’m interested in  COMPETITIVE PROGRAMMING AND WEB DEVELOPMENT
+- 👀 I’m interested in  Competitive Programming and Web Developement
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...